forgojs/forgo/README.md

   return bindToStates([mailboxState], component);
 }

-// You could update the state properties directly async function updateInbox() {
+async function updateInbox() {
   const data = await fetchInboxData();
   // The next line causes a rerender of the MailboxView component